 Two-Day Weekend Walks

 On the two-day weekend walks, from the middle or end of the third year, the group walks on the Saturday, stays overnight in a local town (in B&B accommodation, motels, caravan parks), often sharing a meal, and then walking again on Sunday.
 Walkers need to arrange their own accommodation.

 End-to-End walks are reasonably demanding and for walkers who have walked regularly in various terrain.
 They have a walking time of 5 to 8 hours and will require a high degree of physical fitness.

 All walks are subject to you wearing appropriate clothing.
 Prime considerations are warmth and weather protection.
 Your safety and the safety of the walking group can be jeopardised by you wearing inappropriate clothing.
 In an emergency situation it can take hours to evacuate a sick or injured walker.
 Leaders may not accept people for a walk who have not come appropriately dressed or prepared.

-- Golden Boots, purchase for $60 allowing unlimited walks (not valid for Summer Twilight Walks).
+- Golden Boots, purchase for $60 (will increase to $75 for passes purchased after 1 May 2019) allowing unlimited walks.
 These can be purchased during an online walk registration, or from our shop

 A bus is hired for End-to-End walks.
 Each walker will need to pay the bus fee in addition to their walk payment.